NeniscaMaria/UI-Component-React/README.md

-This is a library that provides one common component for the UI: a button.
+This is a library that provides one common component for the UI: a spring-themed button.
 By utilizing the below props, you can customize the behavior and look of your button!

 ## Props for Button:

+#### icon: element:
+An icon to be shown in the button.

 #### label: string or React node:
   The label to be rendered on the button.
 It can be string or another React component.

+`Observation: If no label is supplied, but an icon is given, no out-of-the-box styling will be applied on the component.
+However, the functionality that you will pass through the function props will be present.`

 #### You can have multiple predefined sizes of the button by supplying on of the following props:
 - small: boolean
 - medium: boolean